FDUDSDE/SEAL/README.md

 ## Datasets

 Communities in `*.cmty.txt` have been randomly shuffled.
-So the first 450 are training communities, the following 50 are validation communities, and the remaining are test set.
+So the first 450 are training communities, the following 50 are validation communities, and the remaining is the test set.